IBM/SalesEnablement-test-repo/docs/index.md

 !!!
 Note Update

     This Level 3 was originally written in late 2022.
-Since, the IBM Cloud for VMware Solutions portfolio has added several new offerings including **VMware as a Service (VMwaaS)** and **Cyber Recovery**.
+Since, the IBM Cloud for VMware Solutions portfolio has added several new offerings including:
+    - **VMware as a Service (VMwaaS) - Single-tenant**
+    - **VMware as a Service (VMwaaS) - Multitenant**
+    - **Cyber Recovery**
+    - **VMware Cloud Foundation (VCF)**

     The plan is to phase out the **VMware Shared** offering in 2024/2025.
-Given that direction, this Level 3 has been updated to include a **VMwaaS** module and the **VMware Shared** module is now optional.
+Given that direction, this Level 3 has been updated to include a **VMwaaS** and a **VCF** module.
+The **VMware Shared** module is now optional.
 The Stand and Deliver requirements for IBM employees and the business partner quiz have been updated to reflect these changes.

     Note, images and videos in this demonstration guide may not reflect the latest changes in the portal.

 ![type:video](./_videos/VMware L3 Welcome.mp4)

 Welcome to the **IBM Cloud for VMware Solutions - Level 3** course and demonstration guide!
-The goal is to provide Sellers and Technical Sellers, including both IBMers and Business Partners, with the knowledge and tools to perform click-thru demonstrations of the **VMware as a Service**, **VMware Dedicated**, and optionally, **VMware Shared** offerings.
+The goal is to provide Sellers and Technical Sellers, including both IBMers and Business Partners, with the knowledge and tools to perform click-thru demonstrations of the **VMware as a Service (VMwaaS)**, **VMware vCenter Server**, **VMware Cloud Foundation (VCF)**, and optionally, **VMware Shared** offerings.

  This course is not intended to serve as a deep dive into VMware-specific topics; rather the focus is on the ```IBM Cloud``` aspects of the offerings.
 Numerous links and pointers to additional content around VMware-specific features are included in each of the modules of this course.